Yearnsmith/listr/README.md

 or `./lister.sh -a "Your Title" "Your First Item"` if you wish to stay in the command prompt.

-### Using Lister
+### Using Listr

-There are two ways to use Lister: Interactve mode and Linemode.
-Lister automatically detects which mode is being used.
+There are two ways to use Listr: Interactve mode and Linemode.
+Listr automatically detects which mode is being used.

 #### Operating in Interactive Mode

-Interactive mode is the default way to use Lister.
+Interactive mode is the default way to use Listr.
 It allows you to edit a list by following prompts.

 When Interactive Mode loads, the Main Menu will appear.
 Press the up and down keys on your keyboard to move between options.
 Press select to select it.

-This same functionality is present throughout most of Lister's menus.
+This same functionality is present throughout most of Listr's menus.

 ##### Creating A New List